johnchaffee/twilio-widget-websockets/README.md

 ## How it works

-This application creates a chat interface for a Twilio text-enabled landline number to send and receive messages to/from a mobile phone.
+This application creates a chat interface for a Twilio text-enabled number to send and receive messages to/from a mobile phone.
 It uses the Twilio Programmable Messaging API to send messages, Event Streams Webhooks for incoming/outgoing messages, and Websockets to communicate with the chat client in the web browser.

 You can run locally or deploy to heroku.